-Problems with the Current Diagnostic System
+Problems with the Diagnostic System for Personality Disorders

 2. The DSM does not account for the relative importance of various symptoms, and the descriptions of symptom criteria are overly broad.
 This means that patients diagnosed with the same disorder may have very dissimilar clinical presentations.